Maja Ivarsson: Career

 In 2002, Ivarsson collaborated with Andreas Mattson in the song "Free Free Free" which was released on the soundtrack for the German film Big Girls Don't Cry.

 Ivarsson was featured in Cobra Starship's single and music video "Snakes on a Plane (Bring It)", for the 2006 film Snakes on a Plane.
 The widely advertised film gave an enormous amount of publicity to Ivarsson and her band, especially in America.

 In March 2011, Ivarsson signed a promotion campaign by American hair care company Sebastian Professional.
 Earlier fashion-related appearances included the Berlin Fashion Week in January 2011, where the Sounds played during the presentation of a German fashion label.

 Ivarsson is featured on the song "We Are Rebels" by Alice in Videoland from their 2008 album She's A Machine! and on All Time Low's song "Guts" on their 2011 album Dirty Work.
 She also collaborated with Felix Cartal on the song "Tonight" from his 2012 album Different Faces and with Andreas Kleerup performing co-vocals on the EP As If We Never Won.

+In February 2025, Ivarsson released the single Kamikaze Life in association with her appearance on Swedish television at the music competition Melodifestivalen 2025, the song was one of two that advanced to the final of the competition.
+On 8 March 2025, Ivarsson placed 11th in the final of the contest.